 Times Square, located in New York City’s vibrant borough of Manhattan, is the central hub for nightlife, restaurants and entertainment for New Yorkers.
-If it looks familiar when you get there its because its featured in hundreds of TV productions.
+If it looks familiar when you get there it’s because it is featured in hundreds of TV productions.
 In particular, the Robert De Niro and Jodi Foster film Taxi Driver was shot here.

 It stretches from West 42nd to West 47th streets and has the accolade of being one of the world’s most iconic landmarks.
-At night, the square simply dazzles with the bright lights, animated advertisement and large TV screens showing news reels.
+At night, the square simply dazzles with the bright lights, animated advertisements and large TV screens showing newsreels.
 Depending on your perspective, it’s either a neon nightmare or the place to be.

 Broadway, the city’s theatre district is located just off Times Square and is home to over 50 theatres, more than 30 hotels, cinemas, shops, restaurants and bars.
 Everyone should catch a show before their leave New York.
 Most musicals do afternoon performances on Wednesday, Saturdays and Sundays so you could squeeze in a matinee in between shopping and dinner.